Ordinal Probit Functional Outcome Regression with Application to Computer-Use Behavior in Rhesus Monkeys: Discussion

 \section{Discussion}

-While recent functional literature delves into non Gaussian outcomes, more work is needed to expand the reach of available methodology.
+Although recent advances in functional outcome regression consider non-Gaussian outcomes, more work is needed to expand the available methodology.
 For ordinal functional outcomes, the literature is quite sparse consisting of only one limited investigation and no publicly available code.
-In this work, we address this gap by introducing the OPFRM which can accommodate ordinal outcomes of any level.
-The OPFRM is flexible as it allows for the choice of basis function, either B-splines or discrete wavelets of any type, which are commonly used in the literature.
-It also allows for the use of O-splines which, to the best of our knowledge, have not been previously implemented in generalized function-on-scalar regression.
-Building on the frameworks of \cite{MorrisCarroll2006} and \cite{Goldsmith2016}, both spline- and wavelet-based formulations of the model account for with-in curve correlations within the basis-transformed latent space either via the use of fPC or the whitening property of the DWT.
-The OPFRM also allows for a potentially large number of functional observations and any combination of continuous and discrete scalar covariates.
+Given this and to better analyze the computer-use data, we introduce a fully Bayesian functional outcome regression for functional $L$-level ordinal variates which we refer to as OPFOR.
+The primary novelty of our approach lies in the use of the data-augmented space to represent the ordinal functional outcome as a latent Gaussian functional outcome.
+This representation provides a flexible modeling framework using a variety of basis functions including B-splines and discrete wavelets, which are commonly used in the literature, as well as O-splines.To our knowledge, O-splines have not previously been implemented in generalized function-on-scalar regression.
+Building on the frameworks of \cite{MorrisCarroll2006} and \cite{Goldsmith2016}, both spline- and wavelet-based formulations of the model account for within curve correlations in the basis-transformed latent space either via the use of fPC or the whitening property of the DWT and therefore account for within curve correlations in the ordinal variates.
+OPFOR can also handle a potentially large number of subjects and any combination of numerical and categorical scalar covariates, as demonstrated by our analysis of the computer-use data.
+Finally, we formulate several Bayesian model selection criteria for use in determining the model of best fit.